spaceapi-community/spaceapi-rs/CONTRIBUTING.md

 - **Keep your commit history clean**.
 If there are typo commits that should be squashed or if you want to re-order commits, please use `git rebase -i` or `git commit --amend` to clean up your commit history.
+- **Update CHANGELOG.md if you change something**.
+This is only necessary when the change affects the public API of course.

 If you're a member of the development team (having push access to the repository):